jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 ![Create a new project in Unity](../../assets/unity-hide-and-seek.png)

-The project should open and have a default scene in it.
-For our purposes, we don't care about this scene and want to start with a blank canvas.[^layout]
+The project should open and have a default scene in it.[^layout] If you want to use this default construction scene that is okay (and in some cases more interesting) - it simply takes longer to build the scene and recompile.
+For our purposes, we don't care about this scene and want to start with a blank canvas.

 [^layout]: In many of the screenshots you'll notice I am using the `Tall` layout.
 I tend to prefer this layout but you can choose whatever layout you want.
 To change the layout click on the `Window` menu, click `Layouts` then choose `Tall`.